FAQ Video Series

 Do I need to be a certain age, have a specific major or have a certain amount or type of work experience?

-- MEM, MF: Students join our programs from a range of academic and experiential backgrounds.
+- Students join our programs from a range of academic and experiential backgrounds.
 We have a balanced mix of students who join us directly after undergrad and those who join us later.
 In our incoming class each year, we usually have 40+ areas of undergraduate study represented.
 Some have directly relatable research, work, internship and/or volunteer experiences, while others bring transferable skills from other areas of interest and professions.
-Our holistic review takes into account all that you share on your application—from your coursework to your statement of purposes to your resume—as we complete our admissions evaluation.

-- DEL-MEM: Applicants need not be a certain age, but five years of post-bachelor's degree environmentally-related experience is required (professional OR a significant commitment to the personal/volunteer work in related fields).
+- Applicants need not be a certain age, but five years of post-bachelor's degree environmentally-related experience is required (professional OR a significant commitment to the personal/volunteer work in related fields).
 Evidence of leadership potential and an established background in fields directly related to the environment is also required.

 For more information on preparing your application, see How to Apply.